Today Britain (officially, the United Kingdom of Great Britain and Northern Ireland) comprises four countries within the British Isles:

 The prime minister is the leader of the government.
 Today, he or she typically chooses the cabinet, and is ultimately responsible for the performance of the government.

-The current prime minister is Theresa May of the Conservative Party, who has been in office since July 2016.
+The current prime minister is Boris Johnson of the Conservative Party, who has been in office since July 2019.

 In theory, the prime minister need not be a member of the Commons, but in practice he or she has always been an MP for the past century.